fredatgithub/SimpleSiteCrawler/README.md

 .NET Core Generic Site crawler for education (especially for myself) purposes.

-Written in Rider, on Linux.
+Written with Rider, on Linux.

 Need to be refactored, for example, implement reactive model.
 An Observer/publisher pattern implementation may be worth it and code will be more clean.